CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-25.md

 # Task 2: Create a NRT query rule

+## Overview

-In this task, instead of using a LiveStream, you will create a NRT analytics query rule.
-NRT rules run every minute and look back one minute.
-The benefit of NRT rules is they can use the alert and incident creation logic.
+In this lab, you will create a Near Real-Time (NRT) analytics query rule in Microsoft Sentinel to detect suspicious PowerShell activity.
+NRT rules run every minute and look back one minute, enabling near real-time detection and automated incident creation.
+You will configure the rule’s logic, map entities, and enable incident creation for faster threat response.

+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. In **Microsoft Sentinel**, under **Configuration (1)** select **Analytics (2)**, then click **+ Create** and choose **NRT query rule (3)**.